Scottsdale's Scenic Waterways

 Photo Credit: Geoff Livingston

 Just up the picturesque Apache Trail from Canyon Lake is Apache Lake.
 High canyon walls and deep mountain valleys accent one of the most beautiful landscapes in Arizona.
-There are several miles of dirt road leading to Apache Lake, but it is accessible to passenger cars.
+There are several miles of dirt road leading to Apache Lake, but it is still accessible to most passenger cars.
 Though small, this lake is a spectacular site for boating, fishing, water skiing and hiking.
-The marina offers pontoon and fishing boat rentals.
+The marina offers pontoon boat rentals for a fun and easy way to explore the lake.

 Photo Credit: Fred Moore

 Head a little further up the Apache Trail and you’ll come to Roosevelt Lake.
 This 17-mile-long beauty is the largest lake in the Scottsdale area and was formed in 1911 with the construction of Roosevelt Dam on the Salt River.
 Roosevelt Lake is a favorite of anglers searching for the trophy largemouth bass along with smallmouth bass, channel catfish and crappie.
 Water-skiing, jet-skiing, swimming and general boating recreation makes Lake Roosevelt a favorite destination among locals and visitors alike.
-The lake offers full marina amenities, general store, open-air bar and picnic tables.
+The lake offers full marina amenities and a general store, as well as kayak, ski and pontoon boat rentals.